David Whitton: Background

 Whitton was educated at the Morgan Academy in Dundee.
 He began his journalistic career with D. C. Thomson in 1970 before moving to the Fife Free Press and then the Evening Express in Aberdeen, specialising in local government activities.
 He worked at The Scotsman in Glasgow for three years then moved to the Daily Record where he became Industrial Editor in 1983.
 From 1986–96, Whitton worked at Scottish Television in a variety of roles including producer of news and current affairs programmes, Lobby Correspondent at Westminster, presenter of political programming and on screen news reporter.
 He was Head of Public Affairs from 1994–96.
 Whitton's time at Scottish Television was followed by a short period as a Director of the PR company, Media House.
 David Whitton is married and has two children and two grandchildren.
 He is a member of the National Union of Journalists.

 Political career

 In 1999 Whitton became Special Adviser to the then Scottish Secretary Donald Dewar.
 Whitton was a member of Scottish Labour Party's Scottish Parliament election campaign responsible for organising broadcasting coverage and media activity for the Party leader.

 Following the first Scottish Parliament elections, Whitton became Special Adviser to the First Minister of Scotland, Donald Dewar and Official Spokesman for the First Minister and the Scottish Executive.
 Whitton delivered a reading at Dewar's funeral at Glasgow Cathedral on 18 October 2000.

 In 2000, Whitton established his own public affairs consultancy with clients including Scottish Enterprise, The Scottish Council for Development and Industry, The Al‑Maktoum Institute for Arabic and Islamic Studies.
-During this period, he was also a member of the committee raising funds for the Donald Dewar chair of Social Justice.